sithart/short_notes_on_machine_learning/README.md

 ## Full Deploy Procedure

 1. Run `make.ipynb` to convert the Jupyter Notebooks and associated images into Markdown files.
-2. Run `hugo` to convert the Markdown files into HTML pages
+2. Run `hugo` to convert the Markdown files into HTML pages.
 3. Run `git add -A`
 4. Run `git commit -m "commit message"`
 5. Run `git push`